Networking ¬ (noun) – interact with others to exchange information and develop professional or social contacts.

 You meet people all the time.
 Attend formal networking functions.
 Join groups.
-Connect on LinkedIn.
-Maybe even become friends on Facebook.
+Connect on LinkedIn (grab my guide here on setting yourself up as the prize) Maybe even become friends on Facebook.
 Yet somehow, the connections are just not working the way you want them to.

 You’ve exchanged business cards, and got lots of ”connections”, but still, something seems to be missing.